👋🏻 Hi, thanks for visiting! This page is all about me, Zach Seward. Take your pick:

 Zach is the recipient of many industry honors, including the Crain's 40 Under 40 in New York business, Forbes 30 Under 30 in media and 30 Under 30 all-star alumni, Folio 100 (in 2014, 2016, and 2019), and Digiday Changemakers.
 His own reporting has been honored by the National Awards for Education Reporting and Mirror Awards for media reporting.
 He was a small part of a team of finalists for the Pulitzer Prize in explanatory reporting and the editor of many award-winning Quartz articles and data visualizations.

 He grew up in Scarsdale, New York, enjoying a privileged, suburban childhood with parents and teachers who supported his obsessions, like creating class newspapers, playground gossip rags, and baseball fansites.
 He wanted to be a journalist from age 8.
 Zach attended Harvard College, majored in African and African American Studies, and was briefly managing editor of The Harvard Crimson, before failing out of school and jumping into his career.
-He now lives in New York City with his wife, Kate Lee, who is an editor and consultant, and their two children.
+He now lives in New York City with his wife, Kate Lee, who is the editor in chief and general manager of Every, and their two children.

 Still written awkwardly in the third-person, but much shorter!

-Zach Seward is the editor-in-chief of Quartz, the global business news organization he co-founded in 2012 and has led in a variety of roles for more than a decade, including chief product officer and CEO.
+Zach Seward is the editorial director of artificial-intelligence initiatives at The New York Times.
+He leads a newsroom team responsible for experimenting with uses of generative AI and other machine-learning techniques.
+Before joining The Times, he was a co-founder of Quartz, the global business news organization that he led in a variety of roles for more than a decade, including as CEO, editor-in-chief, and chief product officer.
 He has been widely honored for Quartz's innovative editorial products and creative journalism.
 He was previously a reporter and editor at The Wall Street Journal and an associate editor of Harvard's Nieman Journalism Lab.

 Read more from Zach